fzingg/hyperloop-showcase/README.md

 OR
 + Manually.

-In this tutorial we advise you to follow the manual way, so you can see what's happen and you can be sure to have all gems versions identical to those used in this tutorial.
+In this tutorial we advise you to follow the manual way, so you can see what's happening and can be sure to have all gems versions identical to those used in this tutorial.

-if you want to see the automatic way for the future you can go to the official **HyperLoop web page**: [HyperLoop installation with Rails](http://ruby-hyperloop.io/installation/#with-rails)
+If you want to see the automatic way for the future you can go to the official **HyperLoop web page**: [HyperLoop installation with Rails](http://ruby-hyperloop.io/installation/#with-rails)

 #### Manual installation of HyperReact and HyperMesh